-Gabrielle Bonheur "Coco" Chanel is perhaps the most well-known fashion designer of all time.
-Forty years after her death, her namesake fashion house is still one of the world's most popular luxury brands, boasting legions of devoted fans worldwide, and continues to grow.
+Gabrielle Bonheur “Coco” Chanel is perhaps the most well-known fashion designer of all time.
+Nearly 50 years after her death, her namesake fashion house is still one of the world’s most popular luxury brands, boasting legions of devoted fans worldwide, and continues to grow.

-So in the spirit of keeping her amazing legacy going, here are ten facts to know about Ms. Chanel, as well as an outfit inspired by her iconic, world-famous style.
+So in the spirit of keeping her amazing legacy going, here are 10 facts to know about Ms. Chanel, as well as an outfit inspired by her iconic, world-famous style.

 - She was born in France in 1883 and was part of a big family, as one of five children.